Foam Tray Material Information

 Foam Materials for Stock & Custom Trays

-- ANTI-STATIC: 1.7# Polylam Pink AS(anti-static polyethylene foam): This material can be cut to thickness and then die cut into a foam tray.
+- ANTI-STATIC: 1.7#, 2.0#, 2.2# Polylam Pink AS(anti-static polyethylene foam): These material can be cut to thickness and then die cut into a foam tray.
 It can be laminated to a thinner piece of ESD foam or to a piece of plastic corrugated.

-- LEAST EXPENSIVE: 1.2# Green Polylam: This polyethylene PE foam material is has excellent characteristics for trays.
+- LEAST EXPENSIVE: 1.7# PE Black or 2450GY Polyester: The polyethylene PE foam material is has excellent characteristics for trays.
 Its unique color can differentiate the trays from separate departments or for different stages in your manufacturing process.

 - MOST POPULAR: 1.7# Black Polylam Polyethylene foam: Inexpensive and durable material.
 This can be die cut into a separator or a grey foam tray.
 Lamination can be to plastic corrugated, or another piece of foam.